Rayan84/appointments-back-end/README.md

   "created_at": "2022-01-01T00:00:00.000Z",
   "updated_at": "2022-01-01T00:00:00.000Z",
 }

 ```

-You can view the details for a specific scooter by calling this endpoint:

-/api/v1/items/:id

-Same for reservations:

-/api/v1/reserveds/:id

-**If you need further information about the endpoints you can view the documentation navigating to `/api-docs`.
-Or you can just click this [link](https://a-docs)**

-If you prefer to clone the project locally, you can also get to the docs by navigating to http://`domain`:`port`/api-docs.
-Where `domain` is the domain of your server and `port` is the port of your server.
-For example, if your server is running on port 3000, you can navigate to http://localhost:3000/api-docs.
-There you will see a list of all endpoints and their descriptions.
+## Local Machine

-**The project comes shipped with linters config for ruby, so ensure you have Rubocop installed in your local environment**
+- **The project comes shipped with linters config for ruby, so ensure you have Rubocop installed in your local environment**

 - **Ensure you have postgresql, nodejs, ruby and rails set up on your machine**